-Erin Sharoni is the Co-Founder of JUVICELL, a nutraceutical startup that aims to improve human longevity.
-She is currently on the Leadership Team of the Harvard Biotech Club where she is Associate Director of The Incubator program, and she is a participant in the Harvard Innovation Labs Venture Incubation Program.
-Erin has served as the Creative Director for biotech company InsideTracker, the US Deputy Editor of DJ Mag, and as a national media personality and journalist.
+Erin Sharoni is the Chief Product Officer of FOXO Technologies, a biotech startup that aims to optimize human longevity using AI and epigenetic technology.
+She also serves on the Leadership Team of the Harvard Biotech Club and is a participant in the Harvard Innovation Labs Venture Incubation Program.
+Erin has worked as the Creative Director for biotech company InsideTracker, the US Deputy Editor of DJ Mag, and as a national media personality and journalist.
 Her television career as a sports television host and anchor has included roles on CBS Sports Network, Jim Rome on Showtime, and CNBC Sports Biz on NBC Sports Network.

 Erin’s unique background makes her a 21st century Renaissance woman.
 A trained visual artist who began drawing, painting, and sculpting during childhood, her creative endeavors grew to encompass music, writing, acting, science, and technology.
 Erin’s artwork has been shown at the renowned Sotheby’s gallery in New York City and at the National Arts Club.
 She is the recipient of multiple Scholastic Gold and Silver Medals for her art and creative writing.
 Her first feature film role was in Peace After Marriage, which won Best Narrative at Tribeca: All Access (Tribeca Film Festival) in 2010.